unicorn-froyo/react_redux_ui/README.md

-# react_redux_ui
+# React UI with Redux Integration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The idea was to create a template of a bare bones React / Redux application.
+Launch the project, and click the button; if you have the redux-devtools extension installed, you will see the redux store update.

 ## Available Scripts